 Igor Oleynikov is one of the most important illustrators and exceptional artists of his country.
 In Russia alone, over eighty books with his illustrations have been published.
 In Germany, however, the winner of the 2018 Hans Christian Andersen Award is practically unknown.
 The exhibition now allows the German-speaking audience a first glimpse into the fantastic pictorial worlds of this great Russian artist.

-We will offer workshops for school classes for the exhibition.
+We offer workshops for school classes for the exhibition.

 © Illustrations: Igor Oleynikov